Bahamas entry requirements for Poland passport holders

 Must be valid for the duration of your stay

-Your Polish passport needs to be valid for the entire time you're in the Bahamas.
-No minimum validity beyond your departure date is required by Bahamian law, but airlines may enforce 6 months validity — check with your carrier before flying.
+Your Polish passport must be valid for the entire time you plan to stay in the Bahamas.
+No minimum validity beyond your departure date is required, but airlines may check for at least 6 months validity — confirm with your carrier before flying.

 Required